SEE Something SAY Something DO Something!

 Academic dishonesty, academic misconduct or academic fraud is any type of cheating, plagiarism, fabrication or falsification of data, deception of an instructor by providing false information for missing an exam or deadline, or claiming to have submitted coursework.
 It also includes using paid services to complete an assignment or providing test answers for money as well as impersonation by assuming a student’s identity with an intent to advantage a student.
 See NPC Student Code of Conduct.

 NPC faculty, staff, and students should use this form for students whose behavior inhibits a faculty member’s ability to conduct class or limits other students' ability to benefit from instruction; whose conduct, speech or activity interferes with other individuals’ actions and/or the learning activities of other students in the academic environment, or whose actions inhibit college work in any office, classroom, lounge, or other college settings.
 See NPC Student Code of Conduct.

 Report Housing or Food Insecurity

-Report mental health concerns to CARE
+Report behavioral or mental health concerns to CARE